sshett11/Twitter-Data-Analysis/Readme.txt

-Objective:This activity deals with text analysis of data pulled from twitter.Using this data, we answer a  few important questions that helps us to get better insight into the collected data and derive meaning from it.
+Objective:This activity deals with text analysis of data pulled from twitter.Using this data, we answer a  few important questions that help us to get better insight into the collected data and derive meaning from it.

 Works for these questions -
 a.The top n users who have tweeted the most for the entire timeline.